brycewray/hugo-site/content/posts/2020/12/cache-busting-eleventy-take-two.md

 4. Use that PostCSS command to write the appropriately named CSS file to the `_site` folder which the host uses to build the site.
 5. Use the site's `head.js` partial template to tell each page on the site to refer to the CSS file by that special file name.

-As I've mentioned before, I have a private test repo that I use for evaluating various website hosts’ performance.[^hostsTest] To make sure I didn't go live on *this* repo with the fix before I knew that it really worked---*i.e.*, to make sure I didn't screw the pooch here *again*---I briefly repurposed it for running this setup.
+As I've mentioned before, I have a private test repo that I use for evaluating various website hosts' performance.[^hostsTest] To make sure I didn't go live on *this* repo with the fix before I knew that it really worked---*i.e.*, to make sure I didn't screw the pooch here *again*---I briefly repurposed it for running this setup.

 [^hostsTest]: As of the initial publication of this post, those hosting platforms are, in alphabetical order: [Cloudflare Workers Sites](https://workers.cloudflare.com/sites); [DigitalOcean App Platform](https://www.digitalocean.com/products/app-platform/); [Firebase Hosting](https://firebase.google.com/products/hosting); [Netlify](https://netlify.com); [Render](https://render.com); and [Vercel](https://vercel.com).